 The fee for the visa to Singapore is S$30.
 This is a non-refundable processing fee and is payable online using a Visa or MasterCard credit/debit card.

 The average time for processing of visa applications is three to five working days (excluding the day of submission).
 However, some applications may take longer to process as each visa application will be considered on its own merits.

-To apply for Singapore visa, applicants can submit their visa application online using the e-Service through a strategic partner, agency or a local contact in Singapore.
+To apply for a Singapore visa from India, applicants can submit their visa application online using the e-Service through a strategic partner, agency or a local contact in Singapore.
 The government of Singapore has authorised several agencies to apply for Visas for Indian travellers.
-The complete list in different cities can be found in the link .
+The complete list in different cities can be found in the link.
 The authorized visa agents charge a fixed price of INR 300.
-However, certain portals charge an additional convenience charge if they offer to pick up of your documents and drop off of your visa.
+However, certain portals charge an additional convenience charge if they offer to pick up your documents and drop them off your visa.

 Step 2: Fill in the form carefully, mentioning the following details:

 - Name as in Travel Document